SEN & Disabilities

 We recognise that pupils learn at different rates and that there are many factors affecting achievement, including ability, emotional state, age and maturity.
 We are particularly aware of the needs of our pupils, for whom maturity is a crucial factor in terms of readiness to learn.
 We believe that many pupils, at some time in their time at school, may experience difficulties which affect their learning, and we recognise that these may be long or short term.
 At our Academy, we aim to identify these needs as they arise and provide teaching and learning contexts which enable every child to achieve to his or her full potential.

-On this page you will find some key information about how we support pupils with SEND at Harris Primary Academy Shortlands including a ‘Summary of Provision’ which shows the support we offer.
+This page shows the SEND information report which provides key information about how we support pupils with SEND at Harris Primary Academy Shortlands.

 If you have any additional questions or comments around SEND then please feel to contact the academy using the contact details below.